Color-Critical Graphs Have Logarithmic Circumference

 As for lower bounds on $L_k(n)$, the first improvement of the result of Kelly and Kelly \cite{KK} came after almost 50 years, when Alon, Krivelevich and Seymour \cite{AKS} obtained the following (exponential) improvement of (\ref{kelly1}) for all integers $k\ge4$ and all integers $n\ge k+2$:

-The proof of (\ref{lowerbound}) in~\cite{AKS} is based on a result stated and proved as Lemma~\ref{AKS} below, which says that every $k$-critical graph on $n$ vertices has a path of length at least $\log n/(\log(k-2)$.
+The proof of (\ref{lowerbound}) in~\cite{AKS} is based on a result (implicit in \cite{AKS}) which says that every $k$-critical graph on $n$ vertices has a path of length at least $\log n/(\log(k-2))$.
+For completeness we state and prove it as Lemma~\ref{AKS} below.
 This is asymptotically best possible by~(\ref{gallaipath}).

 The main result of this paper is the following improvement of the theorem of~\cite{AKS}.

 \begin{theo} For every integer $k\ge4$ and every integer $n\ge k+2$ we have

 \end{theo} The following corollary solves, for every fixed $k\ge4$, the problem of determining the order of magnitude of $L_k(n)$.
 The problem originated in the work of Dirac~\cite{D1} and Kelly and Kelly~\cite{KK}, and is also stated in~\cite[Problem~5.11]{JT}.
 The lower bound follows immediately from Theorem~\ref{theomain}; the upper bound follows by a minor modification of Gallai's proof of~(\ref{upperbound}) and is presented as Theorem~\ref{supergallai}.